How to Enhance Performance in Master Athletes

-It’s not just the banks of the Thames River that are swelling: the numbers of older people who are physically active is also taking over the land.
-Now, more than ever, older athletes are staying in the sport and even those who weren’t as active when younger are finding a new lease of life within Masters Track and Field.
+Well It’s not just the banks of the Thames River that are swelling: the ever increasing numbers of older people who are physically active is also taking over the land and that reflects the general ageing population.
+Now, more than ever, athletes are staying in the sport as they age in order to stay fit and because they love the competition.

-Age-graded competition; categories are usually set in 5-year intervals so that a 84-year-old male is not in the same award category as his 35-year-old counterparts.
+Masters athletics uses age-graded competition; categories are set in 5-year gaps so that a 84-year-old male is not in the same award category as his 35-year-old counterparts.

 Good news is that being consistently physical activity can offset some of the detrimental effects of aging.
 Even more hopeful, exercise has the added benefit of increasing our psychological well-being, decreasing the risk of chronic disease and reducing overall mortality rates relative to age (Rosenbloom 2006).